Frequently asked questions

 Tubestock plants are smaller than plants in 150mm (or larger) pots when you purchase them, however there are a range of benefits to buying/planting tubestock over other sizes of plants including:

-Planting is one the eligible activities you can undertake through this grant, and may include the following:
+Planting Australian natives is one of the eligible activities you can undertake through this grant, and may include the following:

 6. Can I apply for training costs?